 Why Use Reclaimed Wood?

-There’s three core benefits to using recycled materials, those being:
+There are three core benefits to using recycled materials, those being:

 Let’s take a look at what makes old lumber such a hot seller in today’s market.